Freezing food at home

 When frozen meat and fish thaw, lots of liquid can come out of them.
 If you’re defrosting raw meat or fish, this liquid will spread bacteria to any food, plates or surfaces that it touches.
 Keep the meat and fish in a sealed container at the bottom of the fridge, so that it can't touch or drip onto other foods.

-When freezing leftover food, don’t put large amounts of warm or hot food directly into the freezer, first cut the food into smaller portions, allow the food to cool, cover it and put it in the freezer within 2 hours.
+When freezing leftover food, don’t put large amounts of warm or hot food directly into the freezer, first cut the food into smaller portions, allow the food to cool, cover it and put it in the freezer within two hours.

 Remember to use clean dishes and utensils for cooked food.
 Always clean plates, utensils, surfaces and hands thoroughly after they've touched raw or thawing meat to stop bacteria from spreading.